Causes and Diagnoses

 There are a number of things that may cause damage or weakening to the pelvic floor.
 These may include:

-- Pregnancy and childbirth: As many as 1 in 3 women who have given birth develop prolapse.
+- Pregnancy and childbirth: As many as one in three women who have given birth develop prolapse.
 Pregnancy and vaginal delivery can damage the pelvic muscles and nerves, allowing pelvic organs to descend.
 This can occur more commonly in women who delivered a large baby, required a forceps delivery, or have had many babies.
 Prolapse can occur shortly after pregnancy or may take many years to develop.

 - Aging and menopause: Pelvic organ prolapse becomes more common with age, as loss of estrogen and other changes that occur with aging can weaken the pelvic floor muscles and support.